The Consumer Price Index measures inflation at the retail level

 Inflation is still too low to satisfy the Fed

-Consumer prices at the retail level barely rose in March, with the index increasing 0.2%.
-Over the past year, prices rose 1.5%.
-Ex-food and energy prices rose 0.2%, which are still too low for the Fed.
+Consumer prices at the retail level decreased in October, with the index dropping 0.6%.
+Over the past year, prices are up 1.0%.
+Ex-food and energy prices increased 0.1%, which is still too low for the Fed.

 This report will probably hold the hawks on the Fed at bay and allow them to continue to maintain ultra-low interest rates.
 The Fed wants to see annual inflation of about 2%.